Intel-bigdata/SSM/docs/admin-user-guide.md

 There are two sets of APIs, Admin APIs and Application APIs.
 Admin APIs are used by Hadoop cluster administrators who are responsible for managing SSM rules.
-This set of APIs includes create/delete/list/update SSM rules.
+This set of APIs is used to create/delete/list/update SSM rules.
 Hadoop super user privilege is required to access Admin APIs.

 Application APIs are used by applications running on top of HDFS.
-This set of APIs include move/archive/cache file level operations.
+This set of APIs is used to move/archive/cache file.
 The system will execute the file operations on behalf of the application, with the privilege of the user who started the application.